pivotal-Jay-Wilson/gemfire-k8s/README.md

 6. Set the profile to gemfire ```minikube profile gemfire```

 ## GCP
-1. Create a GCP lab in ACloudGuru
+1. Create a GCP lab
+    - This will work woth the playgrounds in  [ACloudGuru](https://learn.acloud.guru/cloud-playground/cloud-sandboxes)
 2. Update gcloud/terraform.tfvars with the location and project id:
    ```
    location = "us-central1"